This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Line a baking sheet with silpat or parchment paper and set aside.
+• Line a baking sheet with parchment paper or a Silicone baking mat

-• In a mixing bowl, stir together the flour, sugar, baking powder, salt, baking soda and black pepper.
+• In a large bowl, stir together flour, sugar, baking powder, baking soda, salt, and black pepper.

-• Using a pastry blender or your hands, cut the butter into the flour mixture until the mixture looks like fine crumbs.
+• Cut in cold butter using a pastry blender or your hands until the mixture resembles fine crumbs.

-• In a separate small bowl, whisk together the egg yolk, milk and the horseradish.
-Pour into the flour mixture and stir until just combined.
+• In a small bowl, whisk together egg yolk, milk, and horseradish.
+Add to the flour mixture and stir just until combined.

-• Gently fold in the ham, shredded cheese, and scallions.
+• Gently fold in ham, cheese, and scallions.

-• Cut the dough into 4 triangle wedges and place them on the small baking sheet.
+• Cut into 4 wedges and place on the prepared baking sheet.

 • Bake for 12–15 minutes.

-• Let the scones cool on the baking sheet for 1 minute, then transfer onto a wire rack to continue cooling.
+• Cool on the baking sheet for 1 minute, then transfer to a wire rack.

 • Serve.